Git-Balance/notebook-examples-expanse/.ipynb_checkpoints/NOTES-checkpoint.md

 The .gitingore file will:
 - Ignore .ipynb_checkpoint directories and their contents

-Actually, there was no .gitignore file before, and this repository already is tracking .ipynb_checkpoint files.
-It might be a good idea to just disable the .gitignore file right now

 ## README.md Files

 Every directory has its own README.md file to explain what the files in the directory are meant to do